ecobost/cnn4brca/log.md

 Log with activities and questions arising during every week

+## Jun 3 - Jun 10
+### Activities
+* Write PracticalDL section
+*

+### To do
+*

+### Questions
+1. Is there a standard way to report convolutional netowkr architectures (Khriznevsky style or Karpathy style or a table as in Striving for simplicity)?.

 ## May 27- Jun 2
 ### Activities
 * Read CS231n
 * Write Convnet section in thesis

 ### To do
-** End writing Background
+* End writing Background
 	* Practical Deep Learning
 	* ConvNet for Breast Cancer
-	* Database specifics
+* Rewrite Methodology with new experiments
 * Update LaTex template to thesis template
+* Investigate and write the features of the database and its labelling.
 * Choose software (probably Caffe)
 * Select exactly what experiments will be run and what hyperparameters be crossvalidated

 ### Questions
 1. Naming: Should I use loss or cost function?.

+	Answer: Loss
-3. How to obtain the small training images from the big images.
+2. How to obtain the small training images from the big images.
 Random sampling, crop without overlapping, with overlapping.?

 ## May 25 - May 26
 ### Activities